 Emma Stone wins best-actress Oscar for 'La La Land'

 Emma Stone arrives at the Oscars on Sunday, Feb.
 26, 2017, at the Dolby Theatre in Los Angeles.
-Emma Stone accepts the award for best actress in a leading role for "La La Land" at the Oscars on Sunday, Feb.
+Emma Stone arrives at the Oscars on Sunday, Feb.
 26, 2017, at the Dolby Theatre in Los Angeles.

 Comments